 - Would you be responsible for crowd control?

-The job description should reveal clues as to how fit you need to be in order to adequately perform job duties.
+The job description should reveal clues as to how to fit you need to be in order to adequately perform job duties.

 Security Degree Requirements

 Becoming a personal bodyguard often requires special training from a qualified training program such as an executive protection school.
-Additional training in emergency EMT, defensive driving and surveillance makes it more likely to be hired.
+Additional training in emergency EMT, defensive driving, and surveillance make it more likely to be hired.
 Landing one of these jobs is not easy, because there are high expectations when it comes to mental and physical performance.
 Make sure you thoroughly check out bodyguard training schools to ensure they have trainers with twenty or more years of expertise.
 The best personal protection schools have established a national reputation for excellence.

 It is not necessary to have a formal security degree to work as a security guard.
 Again, this varies from job to job.
 A high school diploma is good enough for many jobs.
 While other positions require a two-year degree in criminal justice or a related discipline.